hemeac/kiwiTechTree/README.md

 ## Stockish Project Orion 1.8.1
 Note in this version, some textures are incorrectly specified and the restock whitelist is missing some required textures.
 If this mod has not been updated from 1.8.1, you can find the solutions within its Github issues page filed by hemeac.
 Shuffled the tech nodes.
 Reduced the cost of the atomic pulse units by 80% to make it a more viable form of transportation.
 Cost balancing of container parts as they were incorrectly specified.
 Standard B9 strucutral upgrades.
 Medusa and Orion engine have a mass reduction upgrade (untested if making them lighter is better as the mass may make them less controllable...)

+## Super Heavy Boosters Historical - Nexus 2.0.200524 (Partial Support)
+Mod looks super promising as it is beautifully modelled and the very definition of MOAR BOOSTERS.
+Unfortunately appears unfinished.
+Default RealPlume configs appears to be broken and thus most engines currently fly without plumes with RealPlume installed.
+This will get better support when I get around to fixing the plumes and/or get closer to it in the tech tree.
+Currently shuffled the tech tree nodes.
+Engines have not currently received upgrades.
+Cost rebalancing, mostly made things more expensive and fixed the costs of the fuel tanks.

+## TD Advanced Propulsion Systems - 0.6.200606 (Partial Support)
+Like the Nexus, this mod is beautiful and promising, but the RealPlume support is currently broken, so I have just moved these later in the nuclear propulsion node and will work on supporting this in a later update.

 ## Universal Storage 2 1.9.1.2
 Shifted nodes; Added Methalox support to fuel tanks if CryoTanksMethalox.